Looking for the best Disney park for teenagers?

-We have been visiting Disney yearly since our son, O, was 5.
-And you know what, we enjoy our time way more now that he is a teenager.
 Let us tell you why Disney only gets better. as your kids grow up.
-And get our take on the very best Disney parks for teenagers, written by none other than our teenager son.
+And get our take on the very best Disney parks for teenagers, written by none other than our teenage son.

 Some of the links in this blog are affiliate links.
 If you click and purchase, we will receive a commission at no extra charge to you.
 We only recommend activities or places we have experienced, and all opinions are our own.

-Disneyland Versus Disney World For Teenagers
+Disneyland Versus Disney World Theme Park For Teenagers

 If you have more time, 3+ days, then Disney World could be the better choice.
 One of the great – but also challenging – aspects of Disney World is that they have four parks: Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.